GSA/piv-guides/_devconfig/ssh-all-2.md

 collection: devconfig
 ---

 To use SSH for remote access to a UNIX-like server, you need to first authenticate your PIV/CAC.
-PIV/CAC authentication and SSH can be done from a Windows, Linux, or Mac-based workstation/computer.
+PIV/CAC authentication and SSH can be done from a Windows, Linux, or Mac-based computer.
 For remote access, you also need to configure the UNIX-like server.

 Select the link for your operating system (OS).
 (Also, please review _Configure a UNIX-like Server_.)